Some assignments, and most examination answers, will be required to be presented in the form of an essay.

 Please number each table – ‘table 1’, ‘table 2’ etc. – and number each chart or graph as ‘figure 1’, ‘figure 2’ etc. Centre these numbers directly above the table or figure.
 It is good practice to give each table or chart a title.
 This title should be in Arial, size 12 and centred directly below the chart or table.

-If the quotation is less than one line, then it should be included in the main text enclosed in a double speech mark – do not italicise this or place it in bold.
+If the quotation is less than one line, then it should be included in the main text enclosed in either single or double speech marks (be consistent) – do not italicise this or place it in bold.
 If the quotation is more than one line then:

 - Separate it from the main text with a double hard return (‘enter’) top and bottom and indented by 1 cm each side.

-- It should be placed within double speech marks.
+- It should not be placed within speech marks.

 Do not italicise quotes or place them in bold lettering.
-Direct quotes must be acknowledged using double speech marks otherwise you are vulnerable to an accusation of attempting to pass off a source’s words as your own paraphrasing summary.
+Direct quotes must be acknowledged using either single or double speech marks (be consistent) otherwise you are vulnerable to an accusation of attempting to pass off a source’s words as your own paraphrasing summary.
 This could be interpreted as plagiarism (see below).

 List of references